 The following is a list of startup or private companies working on Quantum Computing.
 More information on these companies will be added as this website is built out.
 Any additions or corrections to this list can be sent to email@example.com.

 1QBit is a software and consulting company that solutions to large and difficult problems, using complex algorithms and software development tools utilizing both classical methods and quantum computers.
 Much of their work involves utilization of quantum annealing hardware.
-1QBit has offices in Vancouver and Toronto Canada.
+1QBit has offices in Vancouver and Waterloo, Canada.

 Anyon Systems Inc.